 I've written a lot of blog posts since I first started in 2006.
 Less in the last couple of years, but I've countered the effort with movie reviews on IMDb, book reviews on amazon, and lots of time shooting my mouth off on Facebook and occasionally on OurSalon.
-The last few months I've been reading over the…Continue
+The last few months I've been reading over the best of such writing, if that's what it is, updating, editing, and…Continue

 In September, 2001, I was in a very different place for where I sit today.
 This is what I wrote about this date in 2006: